 Unless a person’s birth is properly registered, he or she will not be able to obtain a PSA birth certificate.
 A PSA birth certificate is a primary requirement in a lot of personal transactions such as applying for a passport for the first time, enrolling in school, filing insurance claims and inheritances, and some bank transactions.

-You may file a delayed registration of your birth certificate at the LCR of the city or municipality where you were born.
 Here are the requirements and processes involved, as lifted from the website of the Philippine Statistics Authority (PSA):

 - If the person is a minor (less than 18 years old), please submit the following: